 Leverage can also be set for any position that is opened.
 You can also view a Fee report to see the total fees you have paid overtime or on a particular trade.
 Finally, you can set alerts on your desktops such as an icon update for market sensitive events or movements.

 There is the option of a demo account or you can trade with real money on a live account through the eToro platform.

-The eToro mobile app is available on Apple and Android devices for those looking to trade on-the-go.
+The eToro mobile app is available on Apple and Android devices for those looking to trade on the go.
 The mobile trading platform allows trading CFD stocks, indices, EFTs, forex (currencies) as well as commodities.
-The social trading such as the ability to copy leading investors is also available using the mobile app.
+Social trading such as the ability to copy leading investors is also available using the mobile app.
 A bit advantage of the mobile trading platform is that you can get notifications of movements across relevant markets.